ArkEcosystemArchive/docs-legacy/docs/tutorials/core/how-to-use-milestones.md

 ]
 ```

-### Changing the length of the vendor field / smart bridge
+### Changing the Length of the Vendor Field / Smart Bridge

 ```json
 [